-It should be noted that the United States had intercepted the order from Japanese command sending the Shinyo Maru to Zamboanga.
+It should be noted that the United States had intercepted the order from the Japanese command sending the Shinyo Maru to Zamboanga.
 Someone misinterpreted the order as saying the ship would be transporting “750 military personnel” instead of “750 military prisoners” to Manila.
 The U.S.S.
 Paddle was sent to the area to intercept the ship.

-Pfc.
-Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
+PFC Victor Mapes talked about being in the ship’s hold, “I was down in the hold with 750 other Americans.
 They had us stripped down to G-strings.
 We’d left 22 days before from the southern Philippines — Davao.”

 It was 4:00 P.M. when the convoy was spotted and the attack on the ships started.
 Pfc.
 Mapes recalled the event, “The Jap freighter Number 83 — was ripped apart by the Sub’s torpedo.”

 Suddenly the Japanese removed the hatch covers.
-Of the same event, Sgt.
+During the same event, Sgt.
 Onnie Clem, U.S.M.C. said: “We looked up to see the Japs at both entrances with machine guns pointed at us.
 They started firing, spraying lead, in among the prisoners.
 Several hand grenades exploded among us.”

 At 4:37 p.m., on September 7, 1944, the U.S.S Paddle spotted the ship off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the ship.
 The first torpedo hit the ship in its main hold killing many POWs.
 Moments later, a second torpedo hit the ship.
 There was a gaping hole in the ship’s side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.
-Some POWs were blown out of the hold through the hole during the explosion.
+Some POWs were blown out of the hold, through the hole, during the explosion.

 Sgt.
-Verle Cutter said, “We were in the hold wondering where they were taking us this time when the hatch was ripped open, we looked up to see Japs at both entrances with machine-guns pointed at us.
+Verle Cutter said, “We were in the hold wondering where they were taking us this time when the hatch was ripped open, we looked up to see Japs at both entrances with machine guns pointed at us.
 They started firing, spraying lead, in among the prisoners.
 Several hand-grenades were thrown down among us exploded.
 How many of us were killed no one will ever know because then it happened.

 “A loud explosion rocked the ship, and in the blackness of the hold, we could hear the vessel cracking up.
 Then after another explosion sounded in the aft hold of the vessel.
 We knew the ship had been torpedoed.
 Those Japs had tried to machine-gun and grenade us to prevent our possible escape.”